flightdeck-systems/Joystick-for-WordPress/README.md

-# Theme Customisations and Admin Mods
+# Launchpad Theme Customisations and Admin Mods

 A handy little plugin to contain your theme/plugin customisations snippets and modifications.